girishiva93/Student_Project/README.md

 # Task

 Create a new project using create-react-app with TypeScript.
-(Done)

-Create design based on the above design link.(Done)
+Create design based on the above design link.

-As per the requirement you are required to use TypeScript.(Done)
+As per the requirement you are required to use TypeScript.

-Below are the api and base url that can be used to render movies list.(Done)
+Below are the api and base url that can be used to render movies list.

-Search api integration is optional but design should be there.(Done)
+Search api integration is optional but design should be there.

-Trending movies and TV shows has a single api which returns both movies and(Done)
+Trending movies and TV shows has a single api which returns both movies and

-TV shows list, you need to filter it by using “media_type” (included in response).(Done)
+TV shows list, you need to filter it by using “media_type” (included in response).

 ## Getting Started with Create React App